api3dao/signed-api/packages/api/README.md

 The API is also dockerized.
 To run the dockerized APi, you need to:

-1. Publish the port of the API to the host machine using the `--publish` flag.
+1. Publish the port of the API to the host machine.
+The port number of signed API in the container is set to `80`.
+So the command should look like `--publish <HOST_PORT>:80`.
 2. Mount config folder to `/app/config`.
 The folder should contain the `signed-api.json` file.
 3. Pass the `-it --init` flags to the docker run command.
 This is needed to ensure the docker is stopped gracefully.
 See [this](https://github.com/nodejs/docker-node/blob/main/docs/BestPractices.md#handling-kernel-signals) for details.